yodabytz/NetScope-2.0-Beta/README.md

 - **Listening Connections**: View all listening network connections.
 - **Both**: View both established and listening connections side-by-side.
 - **Running Processes**: View and interact with running processes.
 Highlight and kill processes using simple keyboard controls.
+- **Process Search**: Press 's' to search for running processes using wildcards, and 'n' to navigate to the next match.
 - **Smooth Scrolling**: Efficient and smooth scrolling through lists of connections and processes.
 - **Interactive Commands**: Navigate and interact with the application using intuitive keyboard commands.
-- **Mac OSX Support**: This lastest version now has Mac OSX support but needs sudo (Tested on Intel Chip)
+- **Mac OSX Support**: This latest version now has Mac OSX support but needs sudo (Tested on Intel Chip).

 ## Installation